Aharak

 Aharak is a village in Pindra Tehsil of Varanasi district in the Indian state of Uttar Pradesh.
 Aharak has its own gram panchayat by the same name as the village.
-The village is about 19 kilometers North-West of Varanasi city, 274 kilometers South-East of state capital Lucknow and 805 kilometers South-East of the national capital Delhi.
+The village is about 19 kilometers North-West of Varanasi city, 274 kilometers South-East of state capital Lucknow and 805 kilometers South-East of the national capital Delhi the village is well connected by different link road to the National Highway 31.

 Demography

 Aharak has a total population of 1,152 people amongst 139 families.
 Sex ratio of Aharak is 949 and child sex ratio is 1,000.
 Uttar Pradesh state average for both ratios is 912 and 902 respectively.